 Isn’t developing and presenting a professional image one of the first things you are supposed to do in business?

 Get a website that doesn’t look like it was thrown together in 5 minutes.

 Use a custom website and e-mail address (not AOL, Gmail, Yahoo!, etc.).

-Get business cards and letterhead that portrays they image and characteristics of your business.
+Get business cards and letterhead that portray the image and characteristics of your business.

-These are all some of the first things anyone would advise a new entrepreneur to do before even considering contacting clients.
+These are all some of the first things anyone would advise a new business owner to do before even considering contacting clients.

 So, why is it that on a free platform, people can’t be bothered to create a business or fan page and continue the trend of establishing an online business image.